kiehozero/Focloir/planning/testing/TESTING.md

 [Dakila Lozano](https://codepen.io/dakila/pen/GxbxGB) demonstrated how to manipulate the maxDate range, and a quick check of [W3Schools](https://www.w3schools.com/js/js_date_methods.asp) allowed for a quick resolution.

+9. Had some whitespace showing underneath the footer because of the Materialize row tag that I'd used inside it, so I moved this up to the footer tag and it resolved the issue.

 ## Outstanding Issues

 1. The Materialize datepicker currently allows for a user to publish a review on a date in the future.
 While their